-We look at what you can do to support your child in the run-up to make their first transition into - or return to - nursery as easy as possible.
+We look at what you can do to support your child in the run-up to make their first transition into nursery as easy as possible.

-Starting at - or returning to - nursery is a big step forward and is another change of routine for little ones who may just be getting used to lockdown.
+Starting at nursery is a big step forward and is another change of routine for little ones.
 There'll be new things to learn and new rules to follow, as well as potentially new and old friends to meet and have adventures with.

 To get your child used to the idea of nursery, try play-acting the different things involved.
 Everyday activities you can pretend to do include saying goodbye to each other, and hello again too (for when you see them again).
 Children love routine - and routines too - so getting them used to a goodbye sequence now can help them better understand and be prepared.
 You can also act out other practical steps such as taking off and hanging up a coat and putting it on again - and also answering their name on a register - perhaps you can persuade other children, adults or even pets in the household to join in as their names are read out!
 You can also practice sitting nicely and lying down to take a nap.
 Reading stories and singing songs together is also a great idea and you may well already have some favourites that you both enjoy.

 Why not read some books together which show how others adapt to nursery?
 Most children like to hear the same stories again and again, so with such books you can introduce and establish reassuring stories.
 You can talk about the story together and how the characters are feeling.
 Examples of picture books you could try include Spot Loves Nursery and I'm Starting Nursery: A Pirate Pete Book (Pirate Pete and Princess Polly) although are many others.

 Thrills, spills and new skills